Monitoring Executions

 Output: -

-to return the ten most recent executions in your current project.
-You can specify the number of executions you wish to view by running dx find executions -n <specified number>
+to display the ten most recent executions in your current project.
+Specify a different number of executions by using dx find executions -n <specified number>

 $ dx find executions